abhilashjp/lookupapp/docs/how-to-verify/uen-singapore.md

   <tr><td align="center">UEN search on UEN website</td></tr>
 </table>

-A successful verifiction of the UEN on the UEN lookup tool will return the following details
+A successful verification of the UEN on the UEN lookup tool will return the following details

 * UEN
 * Entity Type: